jinu-jeong/MD_tutorial/README.md

 ## Contents

+- **Tutorial 0: LAMMPS Installation and Hello, World!**
+  - Learn how to install LAMMPS using Conda and run a simple "Hello, world!" script.

 - **Tutorial 1: System Equilibration and Production**
   - Learn how to equilibrate your system and produce reliable simulation results.